friedmanroy/friedmanroy.github.io/_BML/rec_extras.md

 \end{equation}
 $$

 As is maybe obvious, we can get back to the PDF by deriving the CDF.
-If we have a function $f:X\rightarrow Y$ that maps between the random variables, then[^2]:
+If we have a function $f:X\rightarrow Y$ that maps between the random variables, then<d-footnote>See the <a href="https://en.wikipedia.org/wiki/Probability_density_function#Function_of_random_variables_and_change_of_variables_in_the_probability_density_function">Wikipedia</a> page for the change of variables for a slightly more organized explanation of what's happening here.</d-footnote>:

 $$
 \begin{equation}